GailGithub/GAIL_Dev/GAIL_Matlab/README.txt

     select the "Save" button on this dialog so that GAIL is on the path automatically in future MATLAB sessions.

-3. To check if you have installed GAIL successfully, type: help funappx_g to see if it shows up.
+3. To check if you have installed GAIL successfully, type "help funappx_g" to see if its documentation shows up.

 Alternatively, you could do this:

-1. Download DownloadInstallGail_1_3_0.m and put it where you want GAIL go.
+1. Download DownloadInstallGail_1_3_0.m and put it where you want GAIL to be installed.

-2. Execute it.
+2. Execute it in MATLAB.

 To uninstall GAIL, execute "GAIL_Uninstall".

-To reinstall GAIL, execute “GAIL_Reinstall”.
+To reinstall GAIL, execute "GAIL_Reinstall".

 Contact Information
 --------------------